Tendai: Tendai Esotericism (Taimitsu)

 The goma ritual is an important esoteric practice in Tendai.

 A key element of Tendai is esoteric Buddhist practice and theory.
 This was originally known as "the shingon (or mikkyō) of the Tendai lineages" and was later named Taimitsu ("Tendai Esotericism", 台密), distinguishing it from the Shingon (Mantra) school, which is known as "Tōmitsu" (東密, literally, "the esotericism of the Tōji lineages").
-Taimitsu, as a form of East Asian Esoteric Buddhism, holds that by making use of mantras, mudras, and mandalas (known as "the three mysteries"), one is able to attain Buddhahood within this very body.
-Eventually, these esoteric rituals came to be considered of equal importance with the teachings of the Lotus Sutra, which was also seen as an esoteric sutra (but only "in principle", not "in practice", since it did not include the practice of the three mysteries).
+Taimitsu, as a form of East Asian Esoteric Buddhism, holds that by making use of mantras, mudras, and mandalas ("the three mysteries"), one is able to attain Buddhahood in this very body.
+Eventually, these esoteric rituals came to be considered of equal importance with the teachings of the Lotus Sutra, which also came to be seen as an esoteric sutra (but only "in principle", not "in practice", since it did not include the practice of the three mysteries).

-The origins of Taimitsu are found in Chinese Esoteric Buddhism.
+The origins of Tendai Taimitsu are found in Chinese Esoteric Buddhism.
 As a result, Tendai esoteric ritual bears much in common with Shingon, though some of the underlying doctrines and practices differ.
-Regarding textual basis, while Shingon mainly uses the Mahavairocana Tantra and the Vajrasekhara Sutra (seeing these as the highest and most superior texts), Tendai uses a larger corpus of texts, including the Lotus Sutra and esoteric Lotus Sutra texts.
-Other differences mainly relate to lineages and outlook.
+Regarding its textual basis, while Shingon mainly uses the Mahavairocana Tantra and the Vajrasekhara Sutra, Tendai uses a larger corpus of texts, including the Lotus Sutra and esoteric Lotus Sutra texts.
+Other differences mainly relate to individual lineages.
 There are several lineages of Taimitsu, the main ones being the Sanmon 山門 (Mountain branch of Ennin's lineage, which has a further 13 sub-branches) and Jimon 寺門 (Temple branch of Enchin's lineage, which is more unified).

 According to Linda Dolce, "Saichō regarded esoteric Buddhism as equal to the Lotus-based Buddhist system that had been developed in China by Tiantai, as both embodied the soteriological idea of 'one vehicle'".
 Later Taimitsu scholars, like Ennin, classified esoteric scriptures into two types: those containing the principles of esoteric Buddhism (i.e. the non-duality of ultimate truth and worldly truth) were called rimitsu, and those that teach the principles and practices (i.e. the three mysteries) were called riji gumitsu.
 The first category was initially said to include the Nirvana, Lotus Sutra, Vimalakīrti, and Huayan sūtras, all of which were seen as esoteric in principle.
 The second category includes the tantric scriptures like the Mahavairocana, Vajrasekhara, the Susiddhikāra Sūtra (Soshitsujikara), the Pudichang jing 菩提場経 (Bodaijō kyō, T. 950), and the Yuqi jing 瑜祇経 (Yugi kyō, T. 867).
 Some Tendai scholars like Annen even elevated the esoteric teachings further, seeing them as the highest teachings of the Buddha, and the only way to enlightenment.
 According to Paul Groner, this view subordinated the Lotus Sutra to the esoteric scriptures.
 According to Dolce, Annen "displaced other practices existent in Tendai as soteriologically incomplete practices", and turned esoteric rituals into the very embodiments of the ultimate truth (rather than just another type of skillful means).